 As you use Parallax, you'll see the terms "billable" and "non-billable" used quite often - but how is Parallax defining them?
-In this article, we'll break down exactly what we mean when we say something is billable or non-billable, and what it doesn't mean - and most importantly, why we've defined them this way.
+In this article, we'll break down exactly what we mean when we say someone is billable or non-billable - and what it doesn't mean.

 Billable is defined as any Project that is not under the Internal Financial Model.
 This includes Time & Materials, Fixed Bid, Fixed Retainer and Mixed Financial Models.